-This allows students who successfully complete aligned high school course work, earn a C or higher on a proficiency exam and pass the Accuplacer test, can earn college credit at no cost to the student.
-The grade is recorded on the AACC student academic transcript as proficiency credit and students may earn no more than 15 academic credits through proficiency exams.
-Review details and current offerings in this agreement and check out other ways students can earn college credit while in high school.
+This allows students who successfully complete certain AACPS high school programs, and score a grade of C or higher on the AACC college proficiency assessment*, to earn college credit at no cost to the student.
+The grade is recorded on the AACC student academic transcript as proficiency credit.
+Students may earn no more than 15 academic credits through proficiency assessment(s).